 Email Security

-What is a Watering Hole Attack and How to Prevent It?
+What Is a Watering Hole Attack and How to Prevent It?

-Just like a lion attacking an antelope at its favorite watering hole, cybercriminals are lurking on your favorite websites and tools.
+Just like a lion attacking an antelope at its favorite watering hole, cybercriminals are lurking on your favorite websites and tools

 by Giulian Garruba